Core Model

 Skill matrices Derived skill proficiencies with track modifiers applied

-Checklists Stage transition criteria from capability definitions
+Checklists Phase transition criteria from capability definitions

 Progression Career path analysis and gap identification